Graham Dugoni: Professional

 Dugoni turned professional in 2010 when he signed for Norwegian club Mjøndalen of the Adeccoligaen.
 He made his professional debut, and scored his first professional goal, on November 7, 2010, in a game against Nybergsund.

 Dugoni returned to the United States in 2011.
 After impressing at open tryouts, Dugoni was invited into camp by Charleston Battery of the USL Professional Division, and played in the Carolina Challenge Cup.
 He signed for the team on March 23, 2011.
+He retired from soccer due to an injury.

 Yondr

 Dugoni founded Yondr in 2014 after attending Treasure Island Music Festival in 2012 and witnessing a drunk concertgoer being recorded by onlookers without his permission.
-Dugoni started questioning modern technology's impact on freedom of expression and designed the Yondr pouch, which has a magnetic security tag that can be unlocked with a proprietary device.
+Dugoni started questioning modern technology's impact on freedom of expression and starting researching sociology, phenomenology, and the philosophy of technology.
+After experimenting with several options, he designed the Yondr pouch, which has a magnetic security tag that can be unlocked with a proprietary device.
+Dugoni later visited schools around San Francisco to promote the pouch.
 Since the invention of this pouch, many artists, school districts and even courthouses have utilized it.